 Make efforts to attend every course meeting.

-Complete and stay current with all required coursework, obtaining missed materials/notes due to disability-related absence.
+Complete and stay current with all required coursework and obtain missed materials/notes.

 Understand that even with reasonable attendance adjustments, grades and content mastery could be negatively impacted by not attending class.